 - 1 egg

 - 1 teaspoon cumin

 - 2 teaspoon chili powder

 - ½ lime, juiced

 - Grate your zucchini by hand or in a food processor.

-- Sprinkle the 1/2 tsp of salt over the zucchini and let it sit in a colander over a bowl for 10 minutes.
+- Sprinkle the ½ teaspoon of salt over the zucchini and let it sit in a colander over a bowl for 10 minutes.

-- While you're waiting for the zucchini, you can make the cilantro lime mayo.
+- While you're waiting for the zucchini, you can make the cilantro lime mayo if you'd like to use it.
 Combine the handful of chopped cilantro, the mayo, and the lime juice in a bowl and stir until combined.
 Add cayenne, to taste (optional).

-- After 10 minutes of sitting, wring out the zucchini in a cheese cloth or kitchen towel.
+- After 10 minutes of straining the zucchini, wring it out in a cheese cloth or kitchen towel.
 Try to get as much of the moisture out as possible.

 - Combine the graded zucchini, the spices, egg, and flour in a bowl and stir to combine.